 Venous thromboembolism (VTE) is a common and potentially fatal condition.
 It involves blood clots (thrombi) developing in the circulation.
 This usually occurs secondary to stagnation of blood and hyper-coagulable states.
 When a thrombus develops in the venous circulation, it is called a deep vein thrombosis (DVT).

 Once a thrombus has developed, it can travel (embolise) from the deep veins, through the right side of the heart and into the lungs, where it becomes lodged in the pulmonary arteries.
 This blocks blood flow to areas of the lungs and is called a pulmonary embolism (PE).

 If the patient has a hole in their heart (for example, an atrial septal defect), the blood clot can pass through to the left side of the heart and into the systemic circulation.
 If it travels to the brain, it can cause a large stroke.

 There are several factors that can put patients at higher risk of developing a DVT or PE.
 In many of these situations (e.g., surgery), we give patients prophylactic treatment to prevent VTE.

 - Hormone therapy with oestrogen (combined oral contraceptive pill and hormone replacement therapy)

 - Systemic lupus erythematosus

-TOM TIP: In your exams when a patient is presenting with possible features of a DVT or PE, ask about risk factors such as periods of immobility, surgery and long haul flights to score extra points.
+TOM TIP: In your exams, when a patient presents with possible features of a DVT or PE, ask about risk factors such as periods of immobility, surgery and long haul flights to score extra points.